 Recovery is not a sideshow, a spectacle or a performance we must put on for people.
 Recovery manifests itself in its own form of solidarity within the heart and spirit of all those who work a spiritual program of action.
 Recovery is not what you see on the silver screen…

 We thought it would be fun here at Oregon Trail Recovery to make a list of ten recovery films that we would recommend watching.
 Some of them are well known, and some you may have never heard of before.
 They make for an interesting discussion around step study or book study groups, as well as other members of your immediate support group who are acquainted with addiction and recovery.
-We hope you find this piece both fun and informing.
+We hope you find this piece both fun and informative.

 So, without further ado, here is Oregon Trail Recovery’s Top Ten Recovery Movies: